Kamikaze Palm Tree

 Covid Protocol: We will follow local state mandates, masks encouraged.

 Children 12 and under are FREE (+ do not need a ticket)!
-No food or drinks allowed.
+Glass, pets, & outside alcohol are prohibited.
 Blankets and chairs are permitted.
 All events are rain or shine.
 All dates, acts, and ticket prices subject to change without notice.